Quick summary

 This year the living wage and subsistence minimum have been increased, the current amounts for 2026 are as follows:

-As you can see, the minimum subsistence amount depends on the age of the child, the number of members in the household and their status (whether they are the first or next adult).
+As you can see, the amount of the subsistence minimum depends on the age of the child, the number of members in the household and their status (whether they are the first or the next adult).

-The calculation of the minimum subsistence level is always based on the actual income of the entire household.
-When assessing eligibility for the minimum subsistence income, the following are counted among the incomes:
+The calculation of the minimum subsistence level is always based on the actual income of the whole household.
+When assessing eligibility for the subsistence minimum, the following are counted among the incomes:

 - wages,